mistersouza/ayrton-senna/README.md

 ### User Stories

-_These user stories support the website's business strategy, ensuring an engaging and valuable experience for all target audiences.
+● These user stories support the website's business strategy, ensuring an engaging and valuable experience for all target audiences.

 + __Business Partner Perspective:__ As user, I want to explore how I can associate my brand or company with Ayrton Senna's legacy for strategic marketing and sponsorship opportunities.
 + __Educational User Perspective:__ As user, I want to access comprehensive sports history and leadership studies resources available on the website, enhancing the learning experience for students and scholars.